Interprofessional Approaches to Health Disparities

 - Improve health care access, communication and care coordination for vulnerable populations.

-- Develop expertise in one area of concentration – domestic violence, geriatrics, HIV/AIDS, homelessness, or immigrant & refugee health.
+- Develop expertise in one area of concentration – Geriatrics, HIV/AIDS, Homelessness, Immigrant & Refugee Health, Incarcerated Populations, or Intimate Partner Violence

 - Apply principles of teamwork and collaborations to address health disparities.